-Playgrounds, aside from the occasional slide-turn-taking politics, are worth their weight in gold when it comes to entertaining children for free in the city.
-Bristol has over 400 parks and gardens, including some excellent play areas for kids all over the city.
-So whether you’re looking for a bit of respite on a jam-packed sightseeing trip, or somewhere new to burn off some kiddo energy, here’s a list of my favourite adventure playgrounds in Bristol – best visited with buddies and a reusable cup full of coffee.
+Knowing where to find the best playgrounds in Bristol is an essential area of expertise for anyone tasked with entertaining children in the city.
+There are over 400 gardens and parks in Bristol, including some excellent play areas for kids.
+So whether you’re looking for a bit of respite on a jam-packed sightseeing trip, or somewhere new to burn off some kiddo energy, here’s a list of the best play parks in Bristol – best visited with buddies, your brood and a reusable cup full of coffee.

-Landscaped Victorian St Andrews Park, fringed by pretty houses, is the place to go on a hot, sunny summer’s day in Bristol, thanks largely to its huge paddling pool.
+Landscaped Victorian St Andrews Park, fringed by pretty houses, is the Bristol play area to go to on a hot, sunny summer’s day, thanks largely to its huge paddling pool.
 This fenced-in mini-lido heaves with splashing children as soon as school is out if there’s a hot fiery object in the English sky.

 Address: BS6 5AX